 These entrepreneurs not only succeeded in building a business from scratch but also turned their business into multi-million dollar conglomerates impacting the global economy and the future of the whole world.

 Most Americans by the age they pass college are aware of the art of running a business.
-They know about all the stages from start to collecting capital and until the expansion.
+They know about all the stages from the start to collecting capital and until the expansion.
 And there are many, who dream about it but only a few succeed in their quest.
 As they fail to find willing investors to invest in your startups.

 Collecting capital for a business is one thing but then making a talented team and getting them along to join together and work as a team without betrayals is a daily struggle.
-Yet, experts mention that collecting enough capital to start and run business remains the hardest part.
+Yet, experts mention that collecting enough capital to start and run a business remains the hardest part.

 There are usually two options, either get a loan or find suitable investors to invest in your startups.
 The investor purchases a percentage of equity, whereas the banker would want a fixed interest income.
 Yet the first issue is to make them believe in your idea and make them agree on giving you the funds required.